Back to all Articles

 • Feedback, feedback and more feedback

-Provide prompt feedback to all candidates, but particularly the unsuccessful ones.
-Feedback is essential as industry networks are small and you don’t want to be the company that never provides feedback!
-Candidates are usually very receptive and appreciate feedback even if it is negative.
+Provide prompt feedback to all candidates, particularly the unsuccessful ones.
+Feedback is essential as industry networks are small, and you don’t want to be the company that never provides feedback!
+Candidates are usually very receptive and appreciate feedback, even if it is negative.

 Remember, talent picks you too.
 In today’s market, candidates may be applying to and interviewing with several companies.
 A positive candidate experience can help you to stand out and become the employer of choice!